JohnkGitt/CanTrip/ReadMe.txt

     - Base functionality for GameObjects.py
         - GameObjects.py acts as an interface for all objects in our game, requiring (x,y) coordinates, width, height, and a unique including

+Music Credits:

+mewmew by Tea K Pea

+ZapSplat for SFX